moonstar-x/old-server-setup/docs/services/sonarr.md

 sudo systemctl restart nginx.service
 ```

-After setting-up the reverse proxy, me must also set the base URL for *Sonarr* to work properly.
+After setting-up the reverse proxy, we must also set the base URL for *Sonarr* to work properly.
 Run the following command:

 ``` text
 sudo nano /home/sonarr/.config/NzbDrone/config.xml